3 ways to know if your 401(k) portfolio is too conservative

 The key fix for a conservative portfolio is to trade some of your portfolio’s bond funds for stock funds.
 But how much?
 That depends a lot on your time horizon.
 Investors with decades until retirement can afford to take more risk, and history shows that they’ll be rewarded over time.

-Some advisers use the rule of 100 to gauge how much to invest in stock and bond funds.
+Some advisors use the rule of 100 to gauge how much to invest in stock and bond funds.
 With this rule you subtract your age from 100 to get your stock allocation, with the remainder going into bonds.
 For example, a 40-year-old should have a 60 percent exposure to stocks and 40 percent to bonds, while a 65-year-old should have 35 percent in stocks and 65 percent in bonds.

 It’s a rough guide, but importantly it starts out more aggressive when you’re young and adjusts to be more conservative as you age – the type of allocation trend that you generally want.
 But don’t think that when you hit retirement you can go all bonds, especially in this low-rate world.

-Carver cautions investors to remember that they’re likely going to need their money for probably at least two decades after they retire.
+Carver cautions investors to remember that they’re likely going to need their money to last for probably at least two decades after they retire.
 Therefore, they need to maintain some growth in their portfolio, meaning they need at least some allocation to stock funds.

 If you’re looking for a “do it for me” solution, a good option is a target date fund.
 You pick a fund based on when you need the money, and the fund maintains a more aggressive portfolio when you’re younger and gradually becomes more conservative as you age.
 Like the rule of 100, these funds give you a more appropriate allocation based on when you need the money.